MC-MAGA/toc/tags/tag-developer-experience/initiatives/state-of-ai-assisted-development/README.md

 ## Join the initiative

 - We have a bi-weekly meeting on Friday 4 PM (CEST).
-You can find it and join the meeting on the [CNCF Calendar](https://www.cncf.io/calendar/) searching for the TAG Developer Experience project calendar.
+You can find and join the meeting via the CNCF Calendar by searching for the TAG Developer Experience project calendar.
     - The meeting agenda is here: https://docs.google.com/document/d/1my8iAme4x-hfFAPfFI2pb23ZmpM_n_5a_jGOo6SYrSk/edit?tab=t.0#heading=h.b5afxvv7o4cn
 - Join our slack channel `#initiative-state-of-ai-assisted-development`